 - Declaration of Commitment

-- Cultural Safety Task Force
+- Cultural Safety Task Force report on the 2020 Gathering Wisdom Forum

 We recognize that learning more about Cultural Safety and Humility, and using this knowledge to change practice, is an ongoing journey.
 We are grateful for our partnerships with the First Nations Health Authority (FNHA) and other organizations, which are supporting our efforts by sharing resources, providing educational opportunities and offering counsel.